Foundation Bundle

 Worker Safety and Domestic Violence in Child Welfare Systems

-Creating a safe environment for your staff is critical for long-term workers satisfaction, retention, and outcomes.
 When the staff feels supported, safe, and cared for, they will deliver their best work for the families in your communities.
 This training is designed to help you think critically about how systems can support workers’ safety when working with domestic violence perpetrators as parents.
 This course gives strategies for improving workers’ safety and effective practice with families.
 It gives the skills to create an agency environment that promotes an open dialogue about worker safety concerns and provides strategies for overcoming them.